 Also, depending your add-on you might consider:

 - Publicly available source code and VCS (like SVN, Git, CVS, ...)

-- Reference: Full reference documentation for the add-on.
+- Reference: Documentation for the add-on.
 Depending on the component this includes component API, CSS styles.

 - A feedback system.
-Use for example uservoice.com offers a free feedback system for open source projects.
+Use for example uservoice.com and GitHub offer a free feedback system for open source projects.

 Vaadin Add-on Dependencies